-Study suggests link between childhood bullying and adult intimate partner violence perpetrationJune 6th, 2011 in Psychology & Psychiatry /
+Study suggests link between childhood bullying and adult intimate partner violence perpetrationJune 6, 2011 in Medicine & Health / Psychology & Psychiatry

 Men who report having bullied peers in childhood appear to have an increased risk of perpetrating violence against an intimate partner in adulthood, according to a report posted online today by the Archives of Pediatrics & Adolescent Medicine, one of the JAMA/Archives journals.